MicroShed/microshed-testing/docs/features/KafkaMessaging.md

 ## Sending and receiving messages from tests

 If an application purely uses Kafka Messaging for communication, a true-to-production way of testing is to also have the test client driving requests on the application via message passing.
-To do this, MicroShed Testing offers two annotations: `@KafkaConsumerConfig` and `@KafkaProducerConfig`
+To do this, MicroShed Testing offers two annotations: `@KafkaConsumerClient` and `@KafkaProducerClient`

 ### Example setup